 Led by Mr Alastair Mckean, a retired international professional sportsman and teacher at the school, the co-curricular programme encompasses a rich and diverse range of opportunities that supports academic life at St Edmund’s.
 It is our belief that children should not only receive a high-quality education inside the classroom but should also have opportunities to develop the intra and inter-personal skills to succeed in a rapidly changing world.
 Chief amongst these we believe, are

 - team working

 - problem solving

-Our pupils enjoy opportunities to enhance their school days with variety and discovery.
+Our young people enjoy opportunities to enhance their school days with variety and discovery.
+These include:

 Another aspect of our co-curricular programme is the Seniorship initiative.
 Every member of Form 8 shares in the responsibility of the harmonious running of the school, and contributes to the whole school community through our leadership programme.
 Seniorship roles range from running clubs and supporting different departments day-to-day, through to setting up reading schemes and organising house competitions.
 Our intention is that by providing Form 8 pupils with this opportunity we will equip them with valuable skills, and help them to be positive role models for younger children.